-0761 ONLINE Virgilio, J Semester
+0761 ONLINE Virgilio, J Semester This section taught entirely ONLINE.
+A reliable internet connection and

 This section taught entirely ONLINE.
-A reliable internet connection and comuter are required, as well as basic knowledge of computer operations and applications.
-Email questions to instructor at jvirgilio@losmedanos.edu
+A reliable internet connection and computer are required, as well as basic knowledge of computer operations and applications.
+Email questions to instructor at jvirgilio@losmedanos.edu unit of credit. $\,$ SC